SNAP-8

 Notes from Ho Chi Minh City

-Most of the K-beauty serums on the shelves at Guardian and Watsons in Thao Dien list peptide complexes on the back, and acetyl octapeptide-3 shows up in plenty of them at undisclosed percentages.
-The research-grade powder reconstituted into a 5% serum is a different animal, and you can feel the muscle softening across the forehead by week 4 if you stay consistent twice daily.
-The trade-off is shelf life: SNAP-8 in solution degrades fast in Vietnam heat, so keep the bottle in the fridge and make small batches.
-Don't bother layering it under sunscreen unless your sunscreen is fully water-based; oils block the absorption.
+Most K-beauty serums on the shelves at Guardian and Watsons in Thao Dien list peptide complexes, and acetyl octapeptide-3 (SNAP-8) shows up in many at undisclosed percentages.
+Research-grade powder reconstituted into a higher-percentage serum is a different proposition, with a forehead-smoothing effect users report over a few weeks of consistent use.
+The practical constraint in this climate is shelf life: SNAP-8 in solution degrades fast in Vietnam heat, so refrigeration and small batches are the norm, and oil-based layers over it tend to block absorption.
+Concentration and routine are cosmetic choices to confirm with a dermatologist.

 FAQ